mjanowiecki/bulk-blue-jay-docs/docs/workflow/4-post-agents.md

     For help running scripts, please see [Create entity scripts](../python-scripts/running-the-scripts.md) help page.

-For each type of agent (corporate entities and persons) in your new collection, complete the following steps.
+For each type of agent (corporate entities, families, and persons) in your new collection, complete the following steps.

 ## :material-tie: Corporate Entities
 1. Get list of the corporate entities currently in your ArchivesSpace production instance by running [getAllCorporateEntitiesCSV.py](https://github.com/mjanowiecki/archivesspace-collection-ingest/blob/main/get-existing-entities/getAllCorporateEntitiesCSV.py) script to create `allCorporateEntities.csv`.
 The time it takes to run the script will vary based on the number of entities and your internet speed, but in general, allow at least 5 minutes per 1000 entities for GET scripts.